What are weighted blankets?

 Make sure that the total weight of your weighted blanket never exceeds 10%-15% of your body-weight.

-When looking for a weighted blanket to purchase, take a look at the fabric and material used in construction and filling to make sure you get the desired effects during use.
+When looking for a heating blanket while pregnant to purchase, take a look at the fabric and material used in construction and filling to make sure you get the desired effects during use.
 For example, if you are a hot sleeper, avoid weighted blankets made of materials that trap heat.
 Instead, look for weighted blankets that boast the keyword “cooling” and are made of moisture-wicking fabric.

 Weighted blankets help soothe stress and anxiety using the same methodology used in professional massage therapy (deep pressure stimulation).
 They also provide temperature regulation depending on the constituent material and its intended purpose.